deloachcd/smoothcomp-scrubber/README.md

 - obtain the archive of the smoothcomp stream you want to scrub through, in a format like .MOV or .MP4 etc. (`yt-dlp` is a pretty good tool for this)
-- write a list of competitor names to find in the stream to a CSV file, in `firstname, lastname` format (names should be written as they're going to appear in the smoothcomp stream, case-insensitive)
+- write a list of competitor names to find in the stream to a text file (names should be written as they're going to appear in the smoothcomp stream, case-insensitive)
 - call the script, passing in the video archive and competitor list files as arguments, and either also specifying an output file or just reading from the default `output.csv` once you want to see where the competitors